Air Force Reserve leaders host Philippine Air Force Reserve delegation to strengthen partnerships

-U.S. Air Force Reserve Command (AFRC) leaders and three members of the Philippine Air Force join for a group photo during a visit to Headquarters AFRC as part of the Reserve Allies and Partners Program (RAPP), Robins Air Force Base, Georgia, Aug.
-7, 2025.
+U.S. Air Force Reserve Command (AFRC) leaders and Philippine Air Force Reserve delegation leaders pose in front of a C-130H3 Hercules during a tour of Dobbins Air Reserve Base, Georgia, Aug.
+9, 2025, as part of the Reserve Allies and Partners Program (RAPP).
 The RAPP, directed by Lt.
 Gen. John Healy, chief of the Air Force Reserve and commander of AFRC, is designed to identify common interests and capabilities with partner nations to facilitate opportunities to train and exercise together.
 (U.S. Air Force photo by Roger Parsons)

 |Date Taken: